Escape from Planet Earth: Plot

-On Planet Baab, reckless astronaut Scorch Supernova works at BASA (meaning Baabian Aeronautics and Space Administration) with his smarter older brother Gary, who assists him on missions from BASA Headquarters.
-One day, Gary learns that Scorch will be sent to the "Dark Planet" (the Baabians' name for Earth) due to an SOS call and opposes the idea, knowing that any alien who goes to Earth never comes back, but Scorch accepts without his approval.
-This leads to an argument between the brothers, causing Gary to quit his job out of frustration and forcing Scorch to instantly fire him for being angry at him.
-Afterwards, Gary goes home and, along with his adventure-hungry son Kip and his calm wife Kira, watches Scorch's investigation on the Dark Planet via live TV.
+On the planet Baab, reckless astronaut Scorch Supernova works at BASA (Baabian Aeronautics and Space Administration) with his smarter older brother Gary, who assists him on missions from BASA Headquarters.
+One day, Gary learns that Scorch will be sent to the "Dark Planet" (Earth) due to an SOS call and opposes the idea, knowing that any alien who goes to Earth never comes back.
+However, Scorch accepts without his approval.
+This leads to an argument between the brothers, causing Gary to quit his job out of frustration.
+Afterwards, Gary goes home and, along with his son Kip and wife Kira, watches Scorch's investigation on Earth via live TV.

-Scorch arrives on Earth and finds a 7-Eleven convenience store, where he is ambushed by the US Army, led by General William T. Shanker, and is taken to Area 51.
-Witnessing this, Kip wants to go rescue Scorch, but Gary discourages him, upsetting Kip.
-That night, Gary goes to Kip's room to apologize only to find that Kip has escaped.
+Scorch arrives on Earth and finds a 7-Eleven convenience store, where he is ambushed by the US Army, led by General William Shanker, and is taken to Area 51.
+Witnessing the event, Kip wants to go rescue Scorch but Gary discourages him, upsetting Kip afterwards.
+That night, Gary heads to Kip's room to apologize, only to find that Kip is missing.
 He rushes to BASA with Kira and arrives in time to cancel a launch sequence at the last second and save Kip.
-Gary, having a change of heart and regretting the moment that he quit his job, re-activates the sequence so he can rescue Scorch himself.
-Gary then arrives at the same 7-Eleven that Scorch arrived at earlier and is shortly captured by Shanker's men, taking him to Area 51 as well.
+Gary, having a change of heart and regretting quitting his job, re-activates the sequence, traveling to Earth to rescue Scorch himself.
+Gary arrives at the 7-Eleven and is captured by Shanker's men.

-Gary is taken to Shanker's office where he is quickly removed after Shanker receives an incoming call from the no-nonsense chief of BASA and Gary's former boss, Lena Thackleman, who is secretly revealed to be Shanker's girlfriend, as she has sent a reactor with the most powerful energy source in the galaxy, known as Blubonium, via Scorch’s robotic suit, not knowing Shanker is only using her to get the source.
-Gary is placed in a cell hall where he meets other aliens that were captured: a wisecracking mouse-like alien named Doc, a short-tempered cyclops-like alien named Io, and an intelligent slug-like alien named Thurman.
-They tell Gary that various human technologies have been invented by them for Shanker to rip off and sell in exchange for their undetermined release from Area 51.
-Afterwards, Gary reunites with Scorch and tries to convince him to give him his job back, but is again annoyed by his arrogance.
+Shanker's girlfriend, BASA chief Lena Thackleman, has sent a reactor containing blubonium, a powerful source of energy, via Scorch's robotic suit.
+Gary is placed in a cell hall where he meets other captured aliens: the wisecracking Doc, the short-tempered Io, and the intelligent Thurman.
+The threesome tell Gary that various human technologies have been invented by them for Shanker to rip off and sell in exchange for their undetermined release from Area 51.
+Gary reunites with Scorch and tries to convince him to give him his job back but is again annoyed by his arrogance.
 Meanwhile, Lena captures Kira, who stayed at BASA and tried contacting Gary on his rescue mission, while revealing her plan to give Shanker a lifetime supply of blubonium.